pwilmart/Sea_lion_urine_SpC/README.md

 - variable oxidation of Met
 - static alkylation of Cys

+The full list of Comet parameters can be found in the `comet.params` file.

 The top-hit summaries are generated with the script `sqt_converter.py`. **This step is currently extremely slow.** The script only uses a single core.
 Comet (version 2016.3) does not list all proteins that peptides match to.
 It lists the first one (which might be the only one) and the number of additional matches.
 When the database is larger, or has higher degrees of peptide redundancy, peptide lookups take longer.
 Fully tryptic peptide lookup is fast since that is done using a dictionary of a theoretical digest of the FASTA file.
 Semi-tryptic sequence use a slower brute force scan of all protein sequences.

 After a few days on my iMac, the top-hit summary files could be loaded into the [`histo_GUI.py`](https://github.com/pwilmart/PAW_pipeline/blob/master/docs/histo_GUI.md) application.
 It is worth pointing out that a top-hit summary does not mean one sequence per MS2 spectrum.
 There can be different sequences that tie on score.
 The `histo_GUI.py` script separates peptides in various subclasses by: